Skip to main content

 Denoiser

 This guide demonstrates how to use Denoiser with Phonexia Speech Platform 4.
-You can find a high-level description in the About Denoiser article.
+You can find a high-level description in the Denoiser article.

 Denoiser filters out various noises from audio to enhance human speech intelligibility.
 It is specifically designed to improve understanding for human listeners and does not enhance the performance of other speech technologies.